IamSoo/tl-data-eng-interview/README.md

 ```buildoutcfg
 select * from movie_report
 ```
+Another approach would be to write a verification dag to verify each step.

  ## Areas of Improvement
 I can find places which could be done in a better way.(only little more time is everything required to achieve that).